 6. Join the online community

-Joining a community of students preparing for TEF exams will give you an upper hand in your preparation as you’ll get a lot of help and support from fellow applicants.
+Joining a community of students preparing for TEF exams will give you an upper hand in your preparation, as you’ll get a lot of help and support from fellow applicants.
 Everyone giving exams has a set of goals according to which they start their preparation.
-Indulging in discussions with them, clearing your doubts will help you in exams.
+Indulging in discussions with them and clearing your doubts will help you in exams.